-NEWARK, Del., July 30, 2019 (GLOBE NEWSWIRE) -- The Board of Directors of Artesian Resources Corporation (ARTNA), which includes operations in Delaware, Maryland and Pennsylvania, announced that David B. Spacht was named President of Artesian Wastewater Management, Inc., effective August 1, 2019.
-Mr. Spacht began his career with Artesian in 1980 and currently serves as Chief Financial Officer and Treasurer of Artesian Resources Corporation and Subsidiaries.
+NEWARK, Del., July 30, 2019 (GLOBE NEWSWIRE) -- The Board of Directors of Artesian Resources Corporation (ARTNA), which includes operations in Delaware, Maryland and Pennsylvania, announced that Nicholle R. Taylor was named Chief Operating Officer, effective August 1, 2019.
+Ms. Taylor has been with Artesian for over 28 years and has served as Vice President of the Corporation and its subsidiaries since 2004 and Senior Vice President since 2012.
+In 2007 Ms. Taylor was appointed to Artesian Resources’ Board of Directors where she serves on the Strategic Planning, Budget and Finance Committee.

 About Artesian Resources